cjwoodruff50/ASVpaper/README.md

 project has been established.

 For the   DB1_DB2_multifasta_specR_KGDB_files  entry follow the steps below:-
-   1. Download   DB1_DB2_multifasta_specR_KGDB_files to <basepath>/GROND
+   1. Download   DB1_DB2_multifasta_specR_KGDB_files to ...basepath/GROND
    2. Unzip and untar .
 This gives a number of zipped and (mostly) tarred files.
-   3. Move the blastdb1 file to the sub-directory blastdb1 and untar, so creating the strain-only database.
+   3. Move the blastdb1 file to the sub-directory ...basepath/GROND/blastdb1 and untar, so creating the strain-only database.
    4. Analogously for the blastdb2 file to give the species-level database.
-   5. Move the multifasta16S tarred file to the sub-directory multifasta16S and untar.
+   5. Move the multifasta16S tarred file to the sub-directory ...basepath/GROND/multifasta16S and untar.
-      Likewise for the multifasta23s and multifastarrn zipped files.
+      Likewise for the .../multifasta23s and .../multifastarrn zipped files.
-   6. unzip and untar the remaining downloads and leave them in the
+   6. unzip and untar the remaining downloads and leave them in the ...basepath/GROND sub-directory
-      <basepath>/GROND sub-directory
+That completes setting up of the database structure and links to the King et al. (2019) Gut Feeling Knowledge Base.
+This allows creation of the simulated reads datasets, and also carrying
-That completes setting up the database structure and links to the King et al. (2019) Gut Feeling Knowledge Base to allow creation of the simulated reads datasets, and also to carry out blastn alignments against the Walsh et al.'s (2024) GROND-derived operon databases.
+out of blastn alignments against the Walsh et al.'s (2024) GROND-derived operon databases.

-The dataset files should be placed in the <basepath>/fastq sub-directory and then unzipped (and untarred for the Sereika datasets).
+The dataset files should be placed in the ...basepath/fastq sub-directory and then unzipped (and untarred for the Sereika datasets).

 #### References: (full reference details in the primary document).
-  Srinivas M et al. Scientific Reports 2025
+  * Srinivas M et al. Scientific Reports 2025
-  Sereika M et al. Nature Methods 2022
+  * Sereika M et al. Nature Methods 2022
-  King C.H. et al. PLoS One 2019
+  * King C.H. et al. PLoS One 2019
-  Walsh C.J. et al. Microbial Genomics 2024
+  * Walsh C.J. et al. Microbial Genomics 2024